Plentk/F24_ShareCircle_Flask/README.md

 ## Getting Started / How to Use the Application

-1. Open-Source Application does not require login to view/browse items on community feed; allowing easy access for those digitally illiterate
+~~1.
+Open-Source Application does not require login to view/browse items on community feed; allowing easy access for those digitally illiterate
 2. Use the "Post Item" button to post items the user no longer needs
 3. Each "Post Item" allows one type of item to be posted at a time
 4. "Map" button allows user to view available items within their radius to reduce logistical difficulties
 5. "Filter" buttons and "Search" function for quick finds on desired item(s)
 6. "Sort By" function allows items to be listed in a chronological order for easy viewing
 7. Once desired item is found, click the "Claim item" button to notify the donator and user that the item is reserved
-8. Donator will communicate with user on desired way(s) to collect the item(s)
+8. Donator will communicate with user on desired way(s) to collect the item(s)~~

 ## Functionalities